Assembling your view…

 Pune vs Thiruvananthapuram in 2026: cost index 108 vs 88, rent ₹18,000 vs ₹10,000, income ₹6,20,000 vs ₹4,40,000, QoL 53 vs 70.

-Here's where the conversation shifts from 'affordable' to 'strategic': Pune stands out as the top-ranked city in this analysis.
-With a cost index of 108 and median income of ₹6,20,000, it offers competitive value despite costs slightly above the national median.
+Here's where the conversation shifts from 'affordable' to 'strategic': Pune has a cost index of 108 — 15 points above the India national average of 93.
+Median income is ₹6,20,000 with rent at ₹18,000/month, putting the rent-to-income ratio at 35%.
 This combination is rare — and valuable.

-On quality of life, Thiruvananthapuram leads with a composite score of 70/100 — reflecting its safety (75), healthcare (80), and walkability (38) metrics.
+On quality of life, Pune scores a composite score of 53/100 — reflecting its safety (62), healthcare (76), and walkability (52) metrics.
 Zooming out, affordability and QoL don't always move in the same direction, and India is a good example of that tension.

-The country average QoL score is 57/100.
-Pune leads with 53/100, reflecting its safety, healthcare access, walkability, and green space.
+The Maharashtra region of average QoL score is 62/100.
+Pune leads with 53/100, reflecting safety, healthcare access, walkability, and green space.

 Our index is benchmarked to 100 (national median).
 Sub-categories cover housing, food, transport, utilities, and healthcare.
 Data sources include MoSPI CPI, RBI, NHB RESIDEX, PLFS.